agcdtmr/automation/jenkins-intermediate.md

 - [x] Install and configure Jenkins.
 - [x] use a public cloud service for this challenge.

+For my solution:
-For this I used Microsoft Azure:
+- [x] I used Microsoft Azure
 - [x] Linux (ubuntu 20.04), Standard B1s (1 vcpu, 1 GiB memory), 20.4.1.111
 - [x] DNS: jenk.westeurope.cloudapp.azure.com
-- [x] creates ssh key as .pem file
+- [x] creates ssh key pair and public as .pem file
 - [x] location: West Europe
 - [x] nginx version: nginx/1.18.0 (Ubuntu)
 - [x] jenkins -version 2.428
 - [x] security rules for: ssh 22, http 80, https 443
+- [x] uses user data script to install nginx & jenkins

 The main reason to use a cloud service is so your Jenkins is accessible from a public URL.
 In later lessons, we'll be implementing continuous integration from a code repo, and your Jenkins server needs to be publicly accessible to allow a web hook to trigger jobs.